Make your own Marshmallow Fluff at home with a few simple ingredients. Perfect as a filling but works great as a simple frosting too!

 - When the whites are ready, the sugar syrup should be at 240°F. Remove from the heat, turn mixer to medium and very slowly and carefully pour the sugar syrup into the whites in a thin, steady stream.**

 - Once all of the syrup is in, set mixer to medium/high and continue whipping.
 The whites will deflate at first, but they will thicken and fluff up.

-- Continue to whip for 7-8 minutes, or until the mixture is thick and glossy.
+- Continue to whip for 7-8 minutes, or until the mixture is thick and fluffy.

-- Add in vanilla and whip until the fluff has cooled.
+- Add in vanilla and whip until the fluff has cooled completely.

-- Pour into an airtight container and store for up to 2 weeks at room temperature.***
+- Use right away as a frosting or filling or transfer into an airtight container and store for up to 2 weeks at room temperature.***